OCA/business-requirement/business_requirement_deliverable/readme/DESCRIPTION.rst

 * Deliverable lines
 * Resource lines

-A field for pricelist estimation is available in the partner to be used in Deliverable and Resources lines valuation to customers.
+Besides, a pricelist estimation is now available in the partner to be used instead of the standard pricelist in Deliverable and Resources lines valuation to customers.